 By Phil Antico, CPA, Senior Manager – WithumSmith+Brown, PC On November 8, 2016 the Securities and Exchange Commission (“SEC”) Division of Trading and Markets issued a no-action letter regarding the treatment of operating leases under the Securities and Exchange Act Rule 15c3-1.
 This letter is in response to a letter […]

-WithumSmith Brown, PC is a full service certified public accounting and consulting firm with 14 offices across 6 states and 375 employees.
+WithumSmith+Brown, PC is a full service, regional certified public accounting and consulting firm with over 800 employees.

 By Anthony Tuths, JD, LLM – Partner – WithumSmith+Brown, PC The IRS plans to issue the final version of proposed rules for dividend equivalents together with a notice providing additional guidance and transition relief.
 It is expected that 871(m) will take effect on January 1, 2017, only with respect to […]

 By Joseph Fede, CPA, GMA, Supervisor – WithumSmith+Brown, PC Over the past several years, the Financial Industry Regulatory Authority (“FINRA”), the self-regulatory organization responsible for regulating every brokerage firm doing business in the US, brought between 1,300 and 1,600 disciplinary actions each year.
 In 2015, it ordered $95 million in […]

 By Joseph Cassano, CPA – Senior Manager – WithumSmith+Brown, PC Cybersecurity has become the latest buzz word and focus of the United States Securities and Exchange Commissions (“SEC”).
 The SEC realizes that registered investment advisers (“RIA’s”) are using technology more and more in everyday business, and the need to protect […]